ynput/ayon-documentation/website/docs/artist_getting_started.md

 </TabItem>

 <TabItem value='linux'>

 For installation on your Linux distribution, download and unzip `AYON-#.#.#.zip`.
 A new folder `AYON-#.#.#` will be created.
-Inside this folder find and run `ayon_gui`,
+Inside this folder find and run `ayon`.

 ![A screenshot of the list of the contents of the AYON Linux zip](assets/ayon_install_linux.png)

 </TabItem>

 <TabItem value='mac'>

 For installation on Mac OS X, download and run dmg image file `AYON-#.#.#.dmg`.

-Drag the OpenPype icon into the Application folder.
+Drag the `AYON` icon into the Application folder.

 ![A screenshot of the Mac Installation dialog with the Applications and AYON install logo](assets/ayon_install_macos.png)